Top 5 Ways Michael Jordan Still Makes His Money?

-Some NBA stars go broke soon after retirement, but Michael Jordan actually earns more today than while he was in the NBA.
+Some NBA stars go broke soon after retirement, but Michael Jordan actually earns more today than when he was in the NBA.
 Jordan brought in an estimated $80 million last year and has a net worth close to $650 million according to Forbes Magazine.
 Some are already speculating that he could be the first former NBA player to become a billionaire.
-Here is the breakdown of Michael Jordan's Top 5 revenue channels.
+Here is the breakdown of Michael Jordan’s Top 5 revenue channels.

 3. Charlotte Bobcats: This investment has actually lost Jordan money, but he double downed on it last year and upped his ownership to 80 percent of the Bobcats.
 Yes, MJ is a serious gambler.
 Now that he is the majority owner, if MJ can turn the Bobcats around this could be a hugely profitable portion of his portfolio.
-It Charlotte did become a relatively successful team this would likely be the piece of the equation that would make Jordan a billionaire.
+If Charlotte did become a relatively successful team this would likely be the piece of the equation that would make Jordan a billionaire.

 5. Restaurants: You’re hardly a celebrity unless you own at least a couple restaurants.
 Michael Jordan Steakhouses are in New York, Connecticut, and Chicago.
 These are a relatively small drop in the MJ portfolio, but it just goes to show the diversification of his income.